rbergenl/_Alpha/developer/repos/website/README.md

 - All pages should be wrapped with the `<Layout>` component.
 - The `src/components/layout.js` already defines a default website layout with a `<header>`, `<main>` and `<footer>`.
 - Pages can be created using `gatsby-node.js` which should use a page template from `src/templates`.

+## Multilingual

+- If domain is `.com` the default language is `en-US` and paths are not prefixed with language code.
+If domain is `.nl` the default language is `nl-NL`.
+When the user uses a `Location Switcher` it is then added as snake_case prefix to the path `www.domain.com/nl_nl/page`.
+The `<link hreflang>` should be set, with `x-default` pointing to the base language page.

 ## Header